 Google and other search engines rank you based on the relevancy of your content.
 If people are staying on your site for a long time, then this shows your site is relevant to the search they conducted on their engine.

 However, if people bounce away from your site quickly, this shows the exact opposite.
 And this will hurt your blog’s ranking.

 Creating Blog Posts to Put Your WP Site On the Map

 Getting your WordPress blog found on Google and other search engines can be tricky.
 However, if you have a strategy in place that you stick to, then you will slowly but surely grow your visibility and traffic.

 You should also check out Premio for WordPress plugins you can use to improve your blog.

-With the right tools and the above tips, you can ensure each of your WordPress blog posts is optimized and ready for viewing by your audience.
+With the right tools and the above tips, you can ensure your WordPress blog posts are optimized and ready for viewing by your audience.

-So give them a try and let us know in the comments how it works for you!
+So give them a try and let us know how it works for you!